 - Problem: There’s a formula for determining how much money you should ask for from the bank known as the debt service ratio.
 If you have not determined your debt service ratio before you approach a lender, you might impact your chance of approval.

 - Solution: Figure out your debt service ratio to help you determine the amount of funds you need to strengthen your business.
-Review this article to determine you debt service ratio: Debt Service Coverage Ratio – What It Is and How to Calculate It.
 You can work with an accountant to nail down an amount that will do your business the most good.
 Another great resource is the SCORE non-profit organization.
 SCORE can connect you with a mentor (for free) that has experience in your industry.
 They can guide you on best practices to determine the most helpful loan amount that can elevate your business.